 Experience An Old Time Christmas at Silver Dollar City

-Twice each evening, families can enjoy Rudolph’s Holly Jolly Christmas Light Parade, featuring dozens of colorful costumed characters, including Rudolph as Grand Marshall.
-Joining in the parade is the iconic Bumble the Abominable Snow Monster, towering moose and elf characters, 10-foot candy canes, penguins, marching wooden soldiers and more.
+Twice each evening, families can enjoy Rudolph’s Holly Jolly Christmas Light Parade, featuring colorfully costumed characters, including Rudolph as Grand Marshall.
+Joining in the parade is the iconic Bumble the Abominable Snow Monster, towering moose and elf characters, marching wooden soldiers and more.

 Take in a live show

-And off the main drag, an 1800s-style showboat, the Branson Belle, welcomes pajama-clad families for Santa’s Pancakes & Pjs Cruise, starting Nov.
-10 and continuing until Dec.
-23. Cruise aboard the riverboat around Table Rock Lake and enjoy breakfast, kids’ activities and live entertainment.
+And off the main drag, an 1800s-style showboat, the Branson Belle, welcomes pajama-clad families for Santa’s Pancakes & Pjs Cruise aboard the riverboat for a ride around Table Rock Lake to enjoy breakfast, kids’ activities and live entertainment.

-Show prices vary, and given the destination’s popularity, many of the most popular shows tend to sell out early.
+Show prices vary, and given the destination’s popularity, many of the most popular shows tend to sell out quickly.
 Early booking is recommended.

 Explore an entire city of lights

 Just like many cities in our metro, organizations throughout the Branson area set up cheerful light displays for families to enjoy.
 Shepherd of the Hills Homestead, open Nov.
-1 through Dec.
-31, has more than 160 acres of lights, ending at Inspiration Tower where families can view the lights from 230-feet up.
+1 through Jan.
+2 has more than 160 acres of lights, a North Pole Adventure walk-thru experience and a drive-thru light display, plus several holiday shows.

 Not traveling to Branson during the holidays?
 Here are five anytime-of-year Branson things to do: